rebuilt/instant-nostalgia/README.md

 bundle exec guard
 ```

 - To start the memory profiler uncomment all the lines in config/initializers/memory_profiler.rb.
 This will start a profiling session when the rails server starts.
-On stopping a rails server, it will print a log to the command line
+On stopping a rails server, it will print a log to the command line.
+This will take several minutes depending on the amount of time spent profiling.
+Be patient, it has not crashed.

 - Mini profiler is enabled by default.
-You'll see a display of the time in miliseconds it takes for a page to load on the top left of every page you visit.
-This time is not accurate if you have auto-reload enabled since it slows down page loads by half a second.
+You'll see a display of the time in milliseconds it takes for a page to load on the top left of every page you visit.
+This time is not accurate if you have auto-reload enabled since auto-reload slows down page loads by half a second, unless loading page from turbolinks cache.

 ## Development log